- international consultant in academic development and political affairs;

 Lobbying experience in the diplomatic and international realm

-He has also served as an election observer in various Latin American nations (Mexico, El Salvador, Colombia and Honduras), and a political analyst with the Organization of American States (OAS) and other institutions in Washington DC, gaining extensive lobbying experience in our nation’s capital, focusing on democracy, U.S.-Latin America relations and human rights.
+He has also served as an election observer in various Latin American nations (Mexico, El Salvador, Colombia and Honduras), and a political analyst with the Organization of American States (OAS) and other institutions in Washington DC, gaining extensive lobbying experience in the nation’s capital, focusing on democracy, U.S.-Latin America relations, and human rights.

 His diverse diplomatic, political, academic, and journalistic roles have brought him outside the United States to Mexico, El Salvador, Honduras, Panama, Venezuela, Colombia, Cuba, Ecuador, Peru, Bolivia, Argentina and Chile.